soc/soc.me/_six-years-of-scala-development/departure.md

 which endanger both the project itself as well as users of the language and the continued failure to correct organizational issues that cause contributors to leave[^leave].

+I had the expectation that Scala's future development would learn the lessons of past mistakes – instead of repeating them over and over – and achieve a marginal level of quality and stability, in which the rate of cleanup and repair would eventually be higher than the rate of newly added cruft.
+It has become abundantly clear that this expectation turned out to be wrong.

 {% comment %}
 I have concluded that continued work on Scala is not a good use of my time.